HIGH POINT — Starting this summer, High Point University will be one of the host sites for the Governor's School of North Carolina.

 The eastern campus of the Governor's School — a summer program for accomplished high school students — will remain at Meredith College in Raleigh.

-In a news release, Sandra Doran, Salem’s interim president, said hosting the Governor’s School “would have been difficult” because the college is planning maintenance and repairs at several academic buildings and residence halls this summer.
+In a release, Sandra Doran, Salem's interim president, said hosting the Governor's School "would have been difficult" because the school is planning maintenance and repairs at several academic buildings and residence halls this summer.